mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 ```

 !!! tip "Tip"
-    The [`cost!`](@ref cost!) function not only adds costs but also allows you to modify previously defined cost functions.
-This capability is particularly valuable in optimal power flow analyses, as it enables you to make changes to generator power costs without the need to recreate models from scratch.
+    The [`cost!`](@ref cost!) function not only adds costs but also allows users to update previously defined cost functions.
+This capability is particularly valuable in optimal power flow analyses, as it enables you to modify generator power costs without recreating models from scratch.